 Both are popular methods to prevent duplicate content from being detected by search engine bots, which will hurt your SEO.
 This is crucial because SEO helps your website get found on search engines like Google, Bing, and Yahoo.
 This will directly affect the web traffic your website will receive and more traffic means more ad revenue.
-Today, I will demonstrate how to add both excerpts and the read more tag in WordPress.
+Today, I will demonstrate how to add both the excerpt or read more tags in WordPress.

-Why Do I Need to Use Excerpts or The Read More Tag and what is the difference
+Why Do I Need to Use Excerpts or Read More Tags in WordPress?

-It’s very easy to confuse the two of these and I’m here to clear up that confusion.
+It’s very easy to confuse the two of these, and I’m here to clear up that confusion.
 Both of these fine features accomplish exactly what they were created for.
 They both add a short description so that visitors will be aware of what they are reading, improve your website’s page load times, help prevent duplicate content on your website and most importantly help improve the SEO of your website.
-Let’s take a look at what makes each of these features unique and how to choose between them.

 Excerpts are more complicated to set up in WordPress because not only do you need to set up excerpts, but you also need to tell WordPress to use those excerpts.
 This is accomplished by editing code within your theme’s files, but this process is different depending on the theme you are using.
 Thankfully, once you have set them up, they will be done for every past and future post you make.

 By default, the excerpts will take the first 55 characters of your post and end it with a “…” but you can change the number of characters or simply create a new excerpt to use that is different from your post.
 This method will ensure that you never forget to set up an excerpt from a post.

 The read more tag is much simpler to add since it is built right into the WordPress toolbar!
 The read more tag will require no code editing, which is why it is preferred by many websites.
 You will know it is inserted correctly by the “——MORE——-” that appears in the editor.